schollz/calledd/README.md

-The script will call the EDD, wait for the automated system to ask for verification code, dial in the code, and then wait for the system to transfer the call, and if so, it will redirect the call to your personal numbe.r
+The script will call the EDD, wait for the automated system to ask for verification code, dial in the code, and then wait for the system to transfer the call, and if so, it will redirect the call to your personal number.

 ## Pre-requisites

+### Setup `.env` file

 Create a `.env` file which has the following variables: